Exploring the Alphabet of English Idioms: A Journey through ‘O’

 Justifications:

 This is an idiom because it figuratively refers to something unexpected or surprising, often coming from an unusual or unexpected source.
-The phrase doesn't literally relate to a "left field" in sports but instead uses it metaphorically to describe an event that catches someone off guard.
+The idiom doesn't literally relate to a "left field" in sports but instead uses it metaphorically to describe an event that catches someone off guard.

 Origin: